TU Graz Logo

 Bild

 Computational Differential Geometry means methods of both numerical and discrete mathematics with the purpose of investigating and modeling curves and surfaces.
-The main theme of this research project is the robust analysis of differential properties of surfaces, the creation of discrete and semi-discrete models of freeform surfaces, and the study of geometric properties of such models.
-It is only recently that the wealth of interesting geometry connected to applications in, say, architecture, has come to the attention of mathematicians, and presumably only a small part of it has been investigated.
+Themes of this research project are the robust analysis of differential properties of surfaces, the creation of discrete and semi-discrete models of freeform surfaces, and the study of geometric properties of such models.
+A recent topic is isometric mappings, including curved folding.
+The wealth of interesting geometry connected to applications in, say, architecture has come to the attention of mathematicians only a short while ago, and presumably only a small part of it has been investigated.

 Publications